cornelhattingh/copilot-orchestra/README.md

     - Each phase is designed to be independently committable.
     - Smaller commits are easier to review and revert if needed.
     - Creates a clear history of feature development.
-    - The `code-review-agent` specifically looks at uncommitted code as a basis for what to review.
+    - The `code-review-agent` looks for uncommitted code as a basis for what to review.

 ### Maximizing Quality